Intermittent Fasting On A Pesco-Mediterranean Diet Supports The Heart

 Instead of butter, the pesco-Mediterranean diet recommends the use of extra-virgin olive oil.
-This high-quality, unrefined fat source helps lower bad (LDL) cholesterol and increase good (HDL) cholesterol, which also reduces cardiovascular risks.
+This high-quality, unrefined fat source helps lower bad (LDL) cholesterol and increase good (HDL) cholesterol4, which also reduces cardiovascular risks.

 Intermittent fasting, or time-restricted eating, essentially limits the calorie-consuming window and gives the digestive system time to rest.
-Studies suggest it may reduce inflammation and help manage weight.
+Studies suggest it may reduce inflammation and help manage weight6.

 "Our ancient ancestors did not have access to an unlimited supply of food throughout the year.
 Nor did they routinely eat three large meals, plus snacks, daily," O'Keefe says.
 "Focusing on fresh whole foods, along with fish, bestows a range of health benefits, particularly when it comes to cardiovascular health."